muratk3n/thirdwave/en/README.md

 I think the ruling clique in UK still has that imperialist posh cuntness in them..
 Stiff upper lip Eton sockcuckers.
-Albeit with less stiff upper lip, more relaxed demeanor, but still reeegal
+Albeit with less stiff upper lip, more relaxed demeanor, but still reeegal.

 ---